 Securing through Identity Access and Management¶

-Qubole provides each account to have granular-access control over different resources such as clusters, notebooks, and users/groups.
+Qubole provides each account with granular-access control over different resources such as clusters, notebooks, and users/groups.
 For a complete list of resources, see Control Panel > Manage Roles.
 For more information, see:

 Accessing through API Tokens¶